Benefits and Counselling

 - need close follow-up

-- have undergone a work ability assessment (text in Norwegian)
+- have undergone a work ability assessment (in Norwegian)

 - have legal residence in Norway and a permanent place to live in Norway (permanent address)